Principal as Instructional Coach: What Successes Have You Celebrated Lately?

 What can a principal celebrate at an underperforming school?

 Beatrice decided to celebrate the “band jumpers.”
 These were students who had moved from any of the five achievement levels — designated at the time by California’s State Testing and Reporting (STAR) system — into a higher level.
 Many students had accomplished this feat.
-By highlighting their success, this principal’s teachers and staff were able to feel successful in the district celebration — and be cheered by their colleagues from around the district.
+By highlighting their success, this principal’s teachers and staff were able to feel successful in the district celebration — and receive praise from their colleagues in the district.

 Teachers and staff benefit when their efforts are recognized

 Did Beatrice ignore the work remaining to be done?
 Of course not.
-But unlike Beatrice, I believe that sometimes when leaders are faced with situations that are not outright successes, they tend to focus only on the failure — to the detriment of their work together with teachers and staff.
+But sometimes when leaders are faced with situations that are not outright successes, they tend to focus only on the failure — to the detriment of their work together with teachers and staff.

 I have even observed principals missing the opportunity to celebrate unqualified successes with their staffs.
 What a sad circumstance for the teachers and staff members who worked so hard to achieve them!